 - Practice good oral hygiene.
 Brush and floss after every meal, or at least twice a day.
 Brush for two minutes each time.
 Proper brushing also involves brushing your tongue, cheeks, and the roof of your mouth to remove bacteria and food particles.
 Flossing removes bacteria, plaque, and food particles that may be trapped between teeth.
 Many dentists and dental hygienists also recommend cleaning your tongue with a tongue scraper, a plastic tool that scrapes away bacteria that builds up on the tongue.
 Mouthwashes and rinses can also temporarily relieve bad breath.

 - Remember your retainer.
 If you wear a retainer or have some kind of removable appliance, clean it thoroughly each time you brush.
 If you have braces, take extra time and care to clean all the nooks and crannies.
 Your orthodontist is a good source of information about keeping your braces clean.

 - Chew sugar-free gum.
 Chewing sugar-free gum helps stimulate saliva.
 This helps cleanse the teeth and gums and prevents dry mouth.

 - Stop using tobacco.
 Get help and kick the habit.

 - Use an antibacterial mouthwash.
 Gargling once or twice a day is good for teeth and gums and kills bad-breath bacteria in your mouth.

 Where Does My Dentist Fit in?

-While there is no dental specialty that deals just with bad breath, your family dentist should be able to address your concerns about oral hygiene.
+While there is no dental specialty that deals just with bad breath, your family dentist should be able to address most of your concerns about oral hygiene.

 If your dentist determines that your mouth is healthy, he or she may refer you to a general physician or a specialist to determine the cause of your bad breath.
 Your doctor can tell you if you are taking medications that can cause dry mouth, or if you have other medical conditions that may make you more likely to have dry mouth and bad breath.